JFrog CLI Control Manager

 jfcm use

-JFCM will automatically use the version specified in that file.
+JFCM automatically uses the version or constraint in .jfrog-version.

 Health Check and Troubleshooting